lyndaoleary/lyndaoleary.github.io/techcomm/index.md

 ### *Coming soon*:

-* Agile- my experience working as a technical writer in an Agile environemt
+* Agile- my experience working as a technical writer in an Agile environment
 * Tools- using flare, top tips and tricks
 * GitHub- tips and tricks for technical writers